floscha/sea-watch/README.md

 ```

 __Sea Watch__ will now wait for source code changes and automatically update the services within their Docker Compose environment.

-## Limitations

-- So far only works for Python code.